ICT International

 Sap flow is the movement of water in roots, stems and branches of plants.
 Typically measured in sapwood xylem, or the water-conducting tissue of the plant, sap flow provides information on water status and water use of plants.

 In the field of ecophysiology, sap flow is important in understanding plant transpiration and drought responses.
-In agriculture, it is important in the measurement of plant water use for irrigation decision.
+In agriculture, it is important in the measurement of plant water use for irrigation decisions.

 Sap flow is measured by inserting sensors into the xylem tissue of the plant.
 The sensors are then used to trace known amount of applied heat.
 In some plants, sensors are attached to either the stem or the trunk.
 A robust mathematical approach to trace this heat is using heat ratio method.